 Components of a chemical hygiene plan

-This standard sets forth safety and health considerations for the unique work carried out in laboratories where hazardous chemicals are handled in limited amounts on short timescales, and where procedures and chemicals may change often.
+It establishes safety and health considerations for laboratories where workers handle hazardous chemicals in limited amounts on short timescales, and where procedures and chemicals may change often.

-The standard applies to employers that are engaged in “laboratory use of hazardous chemicals” in a non-production environment, although it does include quality control labs that may be a part of production operations.
+The standard applies to employers that engage in “laboratory use of hazardous chemicals” in a non-production environment.
+Although, it does also include quality control labs that may be a part of production operations.

-A CHP is a formal, written plan that is meant to address the policies and procedures used by an employer to ensure the safety of laboratory workers.
+A CHP is a formal, written plan that outlines the policies and procedures used to ensure the safety of laboratory workers.
 The Laboratory Standard does outline the required components, which we will review and discuss next.

 Safety controls to reduce exposure

-A CHP must outline the criteria of how to determine the appropriate control measures and the implementation of these control measures in order to reduce employee exposure.
+A CHP must outline the criteria of how to determine the appropriate control measures and the implementation of these control measures to reduce employee exposure.

 You will need to consider engineering controls, such as chemical fume hoods and ventilation systems, personal protective equipment (PPE), and hygiene practices.

-If the lab handles extremely hazardous chemicals, such as hydrofluoric acid, more attention and detail to necessary control measures for those types of chemicals should be emphasized in the CHP.
+If the lab handles extremely hazardous chemicals, such as hydrofluoric acid, you should include control measures for them in your CHP.

 Each activity that requires the use of hazardous chemicals must have a SOP in place.
 The SOP should outline how to conduct the lab task safely.
-For this step, you will want to understand how much of the chemical is being used, potential exposure routes, and how the hazardous waste will be handled.
+For this step, you will want to understand:

 Pre-approval activities

-If any procedures require advanced approval before implementation, those pre-approval activities must be identified in the CHP.
+If any procedures require advanced approval before implementation, you need to outline those pre-approval activities in the CHP.

 Chemical fume hoods are one of the engineering methods that allow for the ventilation of airborne contaminants as exhaust out of the building.
 The fume hood sash creates a barrier from and containment of fires and small explosions.